Before the auction

 8. Understand the difference between guide and reserve price

 Be aware that each auction property is initially offered at a guide price and is also subject to a reserve price.
-The guide price is the starting price at which bidding will commence, whereas the reserve price is the minimum amount the seller will accept.
+The guide price is an indication of where the reserve price is, whereas the reserve price is the minimum amount the seller will accept.
+The guide price can be a lot lower than the final sale price.
 The reserve price is not disclosed to bidders but can be up to ten per cent higher than the guide price so bear that in mind when bidding.

 9. Make sure your bids are clear and concise